AI datasets and VLAI models

 ML-Gateway

-Models are loaded locally in the ML-Gateway to ensure minimal latency.
-All processing is done locally — no data is sent to Hugging Face servers.
-We use the Hugging Face platform to share our datasets and models, as part of our commitment to open collaboration.
+Models are loaded locally via ML-Gateway to ensure minimal latency.
+All inference and processing are performed on our servers—no data is sent to Hugging Face.
+We use the Hugging Face platform to share our datasets and models publicly, reinforcing our commitment to open collaboration.

-The ultimate goal is to enrich vulnerability data descriptions through the application of a suite of NLP models, providing direct benefits to Vulnerability-Lookup and supporting other related projects.
+Ultimately, our goal is to enhance vulnerability data descriptions using a growing suite of NLP models, directly supporting Vulnerability-Lookup and related services.